Home /Compare /Ash vs Silver

 Can you use ash and silver together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.06:1.
-Use ash as the dominant/darker color and silver as the accent or highlight.
+Yes.
+Both ash and silver are gray shades, so they pair naturally in a monochromatic palette.
+Use ash as the dominant color and silver as the accent or highlight.

 What is the hex code for ash?+